-B.22 Personal information is collected 'in Australia' under s 5B(3)(c), if it is collected from an individual who is physically present in Australia or an external Territory, regardless of where the collecting entity is located or incorporated.
+- B.23 Prior to 13 December 2022, s 5B(3) provided that an organisation will have an Australian link where: - it carries on business in Australia or an external Territory (s 5B(3)(b)), and - it collected or held personal information in Australia or an external Territory, either before or at the time of an act or practice (s 5B(3)(c)). - B.24 The phrase 'carries on business' is discussed above at B.13 B.21. - B.25 Personal information is collected 'in Australia', if it is collected from an individual who is physically present in Australia or an external Territory, regardless of where the collecting entity is located or incorporated.
 An example is the collection of personal information from an individual who is physically located in Australia or an external Territory, via a website that is hosted outside Australia.
 This applies even if the website is owned by a company that is located outside of Australia or that is not incorporated in Australia.
+13